 The Henselt Library is most grateful to Mathieu Poirier for sharing with all of us his collection of rare Dreyschock scores.

-The Library is part of European-American University, a private and autonomous global online university that offers degree programs in many areas through non-traditional educational methodologies.
-It is also associated with the Romantic Discoveries Recordings project (an associate research center of EAU) which is dedicated to creating CD recordings of previously unrecorded nineteenth-century piano music.
+The Library is a research centre of the Western Orthodox University. and is attached to the University’s Henderson Memorial School of Music.
+It is also associated with the Romantic Discoveries Recordings project (an associate research centre of the University) which is dedicated to creating CD recordings of previously unrecorded nineteenth-century piano music.

-It is the intention of European-American University that only works which are believed in good faith to be in the public domain should be available via the download facilities of the Henselt Library.
+It is the intention of the Library that only works which are believed in good faith to be in the public domain should be available via the download facilities of the Henselt Library.
 Nevertheless, a copyright statement is included as follows:

 Fair Use Notice: This web site may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 In accord with our nonprofit mission, we are making such material available for educational purposes to advance understanding of political, human, religious, and social issues.

 We believe this constitutes a ‘fair use’ of any such copyrighted material.

 The material on this site is distributed without profit to those who have expressed a prior interest in reviewing the included information by virtue of their perusal of the various educational pages and links from this web site.